 Egyptian hieroglyphics from around 3,000 BC are also good examples of ancient infographics.
 Egyptians used these photos to tell stories of religion, work, and life.
 These are just a few of the oldest examples, but infographics can be found in many forms throughout history since.

 Why Use Infographics?

 Infographics are beneficial to businesses.
-They are a great way to provide your audience with important information.
+They are a great way to provide your audience with important though easy to understand information.
 Here are four reasons why you should use infographics.